Allmo$t

-ALLMOST (styled as ALLMO$T) is a Filipino hip hop group which consists of members Clien Alcazar, Russell dela Fuente, Jomuel "Jom" Casem and Angelo Luigi "Crakky" Timog.
+Allmost (styled in all caps or ALLMO$T) is a Filipino hip hop group which consists of members Clien Alcazar, Russell dela Fuente, Jomuel "Jom" Casem and Angelo Luigi "Crakky" Timog.

 History

 Olongapo-based rappers Russel dela Fuente and Angelo Luigi "Crakky" Timog both met in college and formed the group.
 The duo then found Jom and Clien on a social media app singing and after seeing their potential, invited them to join the group.

 Jomuel Casem, residing in Canada and Clien Alcazar, from Italy both have their Filipino roots from their parents and collaborated with their songs via email.

 In 2018, the group released their first single titled "Bagay Tayo".
 In 2019, they released another single titled "Dalaga" (not associated with Arvey de Vera's song of the same title), in which a challenge called #DalagangFilipinaChallenge surfaced online.
 Later that same year, they signed a recording contract with Viva Records.